 Bonus Activity in Musandam: go paragliding and parasailing to Zighy Bay

 For adrenaline seekers who love adventure high in the sky, Zighy Bay in Dibba, Musandam is the place to go for paragliding.
-The jump-off point is at 300 meters above sea level from the Zighy Bay mountain.
+The jump-off point is 300 meters above sea level from the Zighy Bay mountain.
 The flight will definitely take your breath away.
 The views of the bay surrounded by rigged mountain peaks are simply gorgeous.

-The paragliding experience is organized by Six Senses hotel in Zighy Bay with a pilot who will take care of the flight so you can just enjoy the views.
+The paragliding experience is organized by Six Senses Hotel in Zighy Bay with a pilot who will take care of the flight so you can just enjoy the views.
 As mentioned before, if you are coming to Musadnam from the Dibba side and joining a tour, experience, or stay in a resort, an entry permit will be sorted for you by the hotel or tour operator.

 Recommended places to eat in Khasab, Musandam

 Some of the best options to eat or have good coffee/tea in Musandam.
 Note that none of them are fancy restaurants, but more like simple eateries loved by locals.

 Amjad Restaurant- this is the restaurant we got our fish grilled.
 If you are too tired to go shopping, you can still order other fish dishes in the restaurant.
 The only difference with bringing your own fish is that it is going to be guaranteed fresh.